TestSubjector/testsubjector.github.io/_posts/2017-03-04-To-GSoc-Or-Not-To-GSoC.md

 > For the uninitiated, you can know more about it here - https://summerofcode.withgoogle.com/

 > The idea is simple essentially,
-> Google in it's quest to promote [open source software](https://en.wikipedia.org/wiki/Open-source_software) will pay you a stipend to work in an organisation under this GSoC program.
+> Google in its quest to promote [open source software](https://en.wikipedia.org/wiki/Open-source_software) will pay you a stipend to work in an organisation under this GSoC program.
 > Open to university students, you code away in your summer vacations, and if the performance is satisfactory, you recieve a stipend based on *your country*.

 > Now some people have a negative view of this whole...*festival*, with the reason being that they percieve the motivation to monetary.